kengru/rust-book/rb-09/README.md

 - When a main function returns a `Result<(), E>`, the executable will exit with a value of 0 if main returns `Ok(())` and will exit with a nonzero value if main returns an `Err` value.
+- "When your code performs an operation that could put a user at risk if it’s called using invalid values, your code should verify the values are valid first and panic if the values aren’t valid.
+This is mostly for safety
+  reasons: attempting to operate on invalid data can expose your code to vulnerabilities."